SeanP004/tomcat-efoods-site/B2C/README.txt

             authUri             # URI to authenticate service
-            authCallback        # URI to authenticate callback (relative to context path) shippingCost        # Inital shipping cost, in dollars shippingWaverCost   # Minimum total of a cart to waiver shipping cost, in dollar taxRate             # Tax rate, as fraction of 1 userData            # Directory to store the users' purchase orders ordersXsd           # Path to purchase order XML schema
+            authCallback        # URI to authenticate callback (relative to context path) shippingCost        # Inital shipping cost, in dollars shippingWaiverCost  # Minimum total of a cart to waiver shipping cost, in dollar taxRate             # Tax rate, as fraction of 1 userData            # Directory to store the users' purchase orders ordersXsd           # Path to purchase order XML schema